sixswordstudio/sixswordstudio.github.io/_posts/2022-11-01-online-portfolio.md

 Installing an Environment Manager resolves this problem.
 It provides commands to control a second install of Ruby in the project folder where the website files are stored.

 1. Install rbenv by using this Terminal command:

 ```
 brew install rbenv ruby-build
 ```

 2. Load rbenv into the terminal shell

 ```
 # run this and follow the printed instructions:
 rbenv init
 ```
 3. Close and re-open the Terminal to apply changes

 For detailed information about ``` rbenv ``` and in-depth troubleshooting, refer to their [ReadMe](https://github.com/rbenv/rbenv#readme).

 ### Ruby
-Install Ruby using rbenv with this Terminal command:
+1. Install the [latest version](https://www.ruby-lang.org/en/downloads/) of Ruby using rbenv with this Terminal command:

 ```
 rbenv install 3.1.2
 ```
-Note: for future, check for [Ruby](https://www.ruby-lang.org/en/downloads/) updates and replace 3.1.2 with the latest version number.

-Set the new Ruby install as 'global'
+2. Set the new Ruby install as 'global'
 ```
 rbenv global 3.1.2
 ```